 Each class writes the first part of the story together, typed and illustrated in real-time by volunteers, before students write their endings individually and submit them for publication.
 Each student receives a bound book with the typed beginning, illustrations, and their own handwritten ending to share with their peers and parents.
-We hope for each student, this experience is just the beginning of a long writing career.
+We hope that for each student, this experience is just the beginning of a long writing career.

 We are currently ONLY working with third-grade classes at West Central elementary schools.
 If you are a third-grade teacher in West Central, use the link below to submit your request.

 FIELD TRIP LOGISTICS